 2. KEEP ALL YOUR SUPPLIES HANDY IN A CLEANING CADDY

-What made it into my basket?
-Non-toxic cleaning is very important to me and that is reflected in the choices I made for the cleaning caddy.
+What’s in my basket?
+Non-toxic cleaning is very important to me and that is reflected in the choices I made for my cleaning caddy.
 These cleaners are as easy on the budget as they are to the environment and your lungs!
 Find the recipes for my favorite homemade cleaners on a handy printable sheet in the FREE Resource Library.

 - a bottle of Thieves cleaning solution